The Basics of Appendix Carry (AIWB)

 Quick Summary

-Appendix Inside the Waistband (AIWB) carry offers advantages like faster draws and better retention.
-Essential for safety and comfort is a purpose-built holster with wedges or claws.
-Safe reholstering involves a 'hard break,' leaning back, and visual confirmation to guide the firearm into the holster.
+Appendix Inside the Waistband (AIWB) carry offers a faster draw, better retention, and more discreet access than traditional hip carry.
+Key to success is a purpose-built holster with features like wedges or claws.
+Safe reholstering requires a 'hard break' check, leaning back, and visually guiding the muzzle into the holster.

 Chapters